emilore/Grab-Taffy-English-patch/README.md

 =======================
 By twenny8 aka methadone with help of Google translator

-Version: 1.0 (Autonomous / No Internet Required)
+Version: 1.0 (No Internet Required)

 -----------------------
 DESCRIPTION: